 Regrettably, there isn’t a magic silver bullet that can bring about immediate results.
 Rather, there are of number of small actionable steps that can bring about success.

-There are a multitude of reasons why your website is not at the top of the rankings.
+You have a superbly designed website but there are a multitude of reasons why it is not at the top of the rankings.
 It can be very frustrating not knowing why or how to bring about a positive outcome, especially if you have been waiting a long time to see results.

 If this is happening to you, you may want to consider these possibilities :-